 Objective examples:

+Maintenance Objectives

-- Add 200 pieces of LWD to the South Fork restoration treatment implemented in 2012
+- Add a total of 200-300 pieces of LWD (single pine seed trees 0.1-0.3 m diameter and 3-6 m long) to the South Fork restoration treatment implemented in 2012 and the other treatments in Charley and Norht Fork Creeks to increase effectiveness of existing structures (this is essentially seeding LWD into the treatment areas)

+New Treatment Objectives

-Implement 2-4km of more restoration using the HD LWD approach that has been used in 12 km of Asotin Creek to date.
-Build approximately 100-150 post-assisted log structures
+- Implement 2-4km of more restoration using the HD LWD approach that has been used in 12 km of Asotin Creek to date.
+Build approximately 100-150 new post-assisted log structures in section 1 of South Fork (formally a control section)

 What are the assumptions and constraints that could impact whether you achieve your objectives?